Huffyphenix/jrocker/README.md

 2. Integrating [rocker/verse](https://github.com/rocker-org/rocker-versioned/blob/master/verse/devel/Dockerfile) is not work for now.
 May add it after [ctan.org](http://ctan.org) accessible.

-3. Outside packages may provide in the [install-pkgs.R](./install-pkgs.R).
+3. Outside packages are provided in the [install-pkgs.R](./install-pkgs.R).

 World is better after build done.